To submit one of the following content types, please read the formatting details below, then follow the submission guidelines:

 News & Views

-News & Views articles inform readers about the latest advances in physics, as reported in recently published papers or at scientific meetings and they are by prior arrangement only.
-They may be linked to articles in Nature Physics, or they may focus on papers of exceptional significance that are published elsewhere.
-Unsolicited contributions will not normally be considered, although prospective authors are welcome to make proposals.
+News & Views articles inform readers about the latest advances in geoscience, as reported in recently published papers or at scientific meetings.
+They may be linked to articles in

 News & Views are not peer reviewed.

-Articles in our Books & Arts section are by prior arrangement only, although suggestions are welcome.
-These articles are not peer reviewed.
+Book Reviews are by prior arrangement only, although suggestions are welcome.
+Book reviews are not peer reviewed.